jaykang920/x2/concepts.md

 A *hub* is an event distribution bus to which flows are attached.
 In most cases, an x2 process maintains only one single hub with it.
-Once an event is *posted* up to a hub, every attached flow is notified with it.
+Once an event is *posted* up to the hub, every attached flow is notified with it.

 While a flow usually performs precise dispatching, a hub performs blind distribution, meaning that a posted event is pushed into all the attached flows